Réunion 12 : Neuro pharmacologie

 M Bourin, P. Redrobe, M.C.
 Colombel, G.B.
 Baker

-Recent clinical data suggest that buspirone may enhance the efficacy and/or reduce the latency to therapeutic effect of selective serotonin reuptake inhibitors (SSRIs) in unipolar major depressive disorder.
-The present study, using the mouse forced swimming test, was performed to further investigate the mechanisms involved in the potential antidepressant-enhancing effects of buspirone.
+Recent clinical data suggest that buspirone may enhance the efficacy and/or reduce the latency to therapeutic effect of selective serotonin reuptake inhibitors (SSRIs) in unipolar volontaire depressive disorder.
+The present study, using the mouse forced swimming recherche, was performed to further investigate the mechanisms involved in the potential antidepressant-enhancing effects of buspirone.
 Prior administration of buspirone (0.06 mg kg-1, i.p.) significantly enhanced the anti-immobility effects of subactive doses of fluvoxamine (4 mg kg-1, i.p.; p